Posted on Leave a comment

 Home Brew Beer Recipe

-Matilda has been added to the list of Crafted Taste home brew beer recipes.
+Matilda Hoppy Lager has been added to the list of Crafted Taste home brew beer recipes.
 Inspired by the 1982 Brisbane Commonwealth Games mascot, Matilda is our hoppy lager.
-This home brew beer recipe showcases Morgan’s Brewing Co.
-Blue Mountain Lager, a classic and quality home brew extract with a light, pleasant hop bouquet.
+This home brew beer recipe showcases Morgan’s Blue Mountain Lager, a classic and quality home brew extract with a light, pleasant hop bouquet.
 Additionally, Amarillo and Centennial hops add a twist of floral, tropical and citrus notes.
 Brewed with a 500g Gold Blend to ensure a mid strength beer and Mangrove Jack’s California Lager yeast to achieve a clean, crisp taste.

 Home Brew Beer Recipe: